Retail EDI Glossary

 Drop ship / Drop shipping

-A supply chain management method in which the retailer does not keep goods in stock but instead transfers customer orders and shipment details to either the manufacturer, another retailer, or a wholesaler, who then ships the goods directly to the customer.
+A supply chain management method in which the retailer does not keep goods in stock but instead transfers customer orders and shipment details to the manufacturer, another retailer or to a wholesaler, who then ships the goods directly to the customer.

 A nine-digit identification number assigned by Dun & Bradstreet to businesses and used for uniquely identifying companies.
-For EDI, some companies will use this information as a corporate identifier but may also assign a 4-digit suffix to indicate a specific location or business entity.
+For EDI, some companies will use this number as a corporate identifier, but may also assign a 4-digit suffix to indicate a specific location or business entity.

 The buying and selling of goods and services on the Internet.
 In practice, this term and a newer term, e-business, are often used interchangeably.
 For online retail selling, the term e-tailing is sometimes used.